-NOTE: Try to complete the "Topics" in the sequence presented below.
-The readings within each topic relate to one another, so are best read together; and, of course, the sequence of topics builds a chronological narrative that allows you to get the "big picture" of Roman History while also sampling the sources for each topic / period.
+NOTE 1: Try to complete the "Topics" in the sequence presented below.
+The readings within each topic relate to one another as a conceptual unity, so are best read together; and, of course, the sequence of topics builds a chronological narrative that allows you to get the "big picture" of Roman History while also sampling the sources for each topic / period.